lpil/dogma/docs/rules.md

 ### LineLength

-A rule that disallows lines longer than 80 columns in length.
+A rule that disallows lines longer than 80 characters in length.

+This rule can be configured with the `max_length` option, which allows you to specify your own line max character count.

 ### LiteralInCondition